 Japanese candlesticks are a great way to predict short-term trends and trend reversals; however, without a confluence of supporting market factors, it can be hard to predict which trends or reversals will continue with enough follow through to hit your take profits.

-Combining price action trading with a trading system that works well with candlestick trading signals, like the Infinite Prosperity system, is a great way to qualify these candlesticks trades.
+Combining price action trading with a trading system that works well with candlestick trading signals is a great way to qualify these candlesticks trades.
 I do not recommend pure price action trading.

 Never take any candlestick signals out of context.
 It is important that you understand where these candlestick signals are useful and where they are not.
 The dragonfly doji is only really useful to us when it appears after a downtrend, and the gravestone doji is only really useful to us when it appears after an uptrend.
 Other occurrences of these two candlestick just signal indecision.